Critics’ Picks: May 29 - June 4, 2015

 At the UCLA Hammer Museum, "Apparitions: Frottages and Rubbings From 1860 to Now" is billed as the first museum survey of the genre, in which a sheet of paper is laid over a textured surface and rubbed with pencil or pastel.
 Ninety-two works by 48 artists were selected.
 Two-thirds were made since 1960, including provocative examples by Roy Lichtenstein and Louise Bourgeois.
 There could have — and probably should have — been even more.
 The show's most vexing question can be posed in two words: Why now?
 (Christopher Knight) (Ends Sunday, May 31) Read more

 If ants had cameras — as well as helicopters, drones and hydraulic lifts — they might make photographs that look a lot like Burtynsky's sublime pictures of the marks humans have made on our planet.
-(David Pagel) (Through June 20) Read more
+(David Pagel) (Ends this Saturday) Read more

 The way Ghenie paints — lushly and vigorously and with reckless abandon — is a pleasure to behold.
 The sensuality of his process slams head-on into the subject matter of his images.
 The makes for paintings that tug viewers in various directions.
 Pleasure and pain do not collide so much as they swirl around each other in a complex stew of mixed messages, ambivalent emotions and unsettling suggestions.
 (David Pagel) (Through June 2) Read more

 "m.A.A.d." is 15 minutes of visual verse condensed from more than seven hours of video footage.
 Joseph burrows inside the rhythms of a place to describe it with amplitude and tenderness.
 The concentrated result is a mesmerizing hip-hop tone-poem, heartfelt and deeply moving.
 (Christopher Knight) (Through Aug.
 16) Read more

 Rembrandt at the Getty